 This is important, as land-based crops such as soy, wheat, corn, rice, and canola, make up a significant proportion of much of the feed used by fish farms, and the environmental and social impacts of these crops can be just as significant – if not more so – than the marine-based ingredients.
 One of the impacts of unsustainable farming on land is the degradation of soil, as a result of deforestation or the conversion of natural land into farm land.

-The Feed Standard, which will apply to all feed mills producing feed for ASC certified farms, will require feed mills to source their ingredients from farms with a low risk for illegal deforestation, and will address a number of issues: transparency on origin, GMO presence, greenhouse gas emissions, to name a few.
+The Feed Standard, which will apply to all feed mills producing feed for ASC certified farms, will require feed mills to source their ingredients from farms with a low risk for illegal deforestation, and will address a number of issues: transparency on origin, GMO presence, and greenhouse gas emissions, to name a few.
 In addition, the ASC Feed Standard requires mills to work towards a deforestation/conversion-free supply chain.
-This requirement is in line with the Accountability Framework Initiative.
+This requirement is in line with the Accountability Framework Initiative, a global collaborative effort to build and scale up ethical supply chains for agricultural and forestry products.

 The Standard will also, of course, address marine ingredients, through a global improvement model that requires feed mills to source marine ingredients from fisheries demonstrating increasing levels of sustainability and eventually MSC certification.